How to Build Websites Like Alibaba & Aliexpress [Comprehensive Guide]

 4. Checkout Process and Payments

 The checkout process should be intuitive and quick.
-It’s best to provide customers an option to complete the deal without registration.
+It’s best to provide customers with an option to complete the deal without registration.
 At the same time though, the advantages of becoming a platform member should be clearly explained.

 Implement a variety of payment methods but give the first priority to those that are the most popular in the location.
 Many global eCommerce companies that tried to enter the Chinese market failed because of difficulties using PayPal (due to currency conversion and governmental restrictions).
 Alibaba then presented its Alipay, which is safe and easy to use in China.
 Based on the escrow method, Alipay plays the role of intermediary that holds money in a special account and the seller receives the payment only after the buyer confirms that quality items are satisfactorily received.